owo/charmap/README.md

 // when it sees a particular character. let actions = HashMap::from([
     ('!', CharMapAction::Delete),  // Delete instances of '!'
-    ('l', CharMapAction::Sub("LLL")),  // Substitute instances of 'l' with 'LLL' ]);
+    ('l', CharMapAction::SubStr("LLL")),  // Substitute instances of 'l' with 'LLL' ]);

 // This is the string we want to charmap.